 - Completed Operations: Issues that emerge after project completion (Optional Coverage)

-Liability Limits for painters: Most painters are recommend to secure $1 million per occurrence/$2 million aggregate limits.
+Liability Limits for painters: Most painters are recommended to secure $1 million per occurrence/$2 million aggregate limits.
 Boosting from $500k to $1M marginally impacts premiums but substantially increases protection.

 Typical Premium: 0.6% to 1.5% of annual revenue.
 Insurance premiums for painters vary by state, as shown in the data below from top insurance carriers.
 These industry-specific rates reflect average costs for painting contractors.